It is now possible to take the GED exam at home and receive your high school equivalency diploma without attending a school or going to a test center.

-Where is online GED testing available?
+Where is Online GED Testing available?

 Prior to May 2020, GED test-takers had to show up in person at one of the state-recognized GED test centers.

-The online GED test-taking option was developed to allow GED students to go on with testing in a time that many test centers were closed or had only limited appointment options due to the pandemic.
+The online GED test-taking option was developed to allow GED students to go on with testing at a time that many test centers were closed or had only limited appointment options due to the pandemic.

-Secure GED testing
+Secure GED Testing